-- 6) A CCD camera will attach to the HyperStar using T-threads.
+- 6) Each different CCD camera requires a different threaded adapter.
+The HyperStar ships with one user-specified adapter already attached to the lens.
+Optional adapters can simply be threaded on in place of the original adapter if needed. - 7) The CCD camera will attach to the HyperStar (or adapter) using T-threads.
 Most cameras have a 1.25" or 2" nosepiece that must be removed to allow the HyperStar to thread into the T-threads.

-DSLR cameras will attach using a standard bayonet mount. - 7) Attach the CCD camera or DSLR to the HyperStar lens.
+8) Thread the CCD camera onto the HyperStar lens.

-8) Carefully thread the entire assembly into the front of the telescope.
+9) Carefully thread the entire assembly into the front of the telescope.
 Camera orientation can be changed later.